thepika206/play-blackjack/README.md

 ## Planning
 - planning this build was done in Whimsical.com
   - https://whimsical.com/blackjack-planning-HpVFNvKGdZD6gHu6N8P7yz
-- split hand was not included in this game
-- a version of double down but triple or quad bets to really capitalize on a good draw
 - fixed bet sizes to big and small to streamline play
 - counting cards stats